10 Life regrets I’m forever learning from (6)

 My 10 life regrets

 1. Not giving my wife the wedding she deserved (I can’t begin to explain, but I got everything I wanted, to my shame)

-2. Not respecting my wife enough in at least the first decade of our marriage (I’m getting there, 35 years later)
+2. Not respecting my wife enough in at least the first decade, perhaps longer of our marriage (I’m getting there, 35 years later)